-- The Committee shall meet at the call of the Co-Chairs, in consultation with the RDKS CAO or Project Manager. - The Co-Chairs shall determine the agenda for meetings. - At the request of a member and with the consent of the Chair, guests or delegations may be invited to attend and participate in the meeting. - The bulk of discussion and debate of pertinent issues will take place at the Committee, with all major decisions forwarded to the Parties, accompanied by a report and recommendations, for consideration and final decision making. - RBA Committee members will use best efforts to make recommendations and where applicable, decisions, by consensus.
-If consensus cannot be reached, then RBA Committee recommendations and decisions will be made by corporate decision of RBA Committee voting members. - A motion to rise and report to the Parties shall be adopted at the RBA Committee meeting.
+- The Committee shall meet at the call of the Co-Chairs, in consultation with the Project Manager. - The Co-Chairs shall determine the agenda for meetings. - At the request of a member and with the consent of the Chair, guests or delegations may be invited to attend and participate in the meeting. - The bulk of discussion and debate of pertinent issues will take place at the Committee, with all major decisions forwarded to the Parties, accompanied by a report and recommendations, for consideration and final decision making. - RBA Committee members will use best efforts to make recommendations and decisions by majority vote. - A motion to rise and report to the Parties shall be adopted at the RBA Committee meeting.
 Meetings of the Parties must be convened as soon as practicable following the RBA Committee meeting where a decision of the Parties on a matter is required.